Department of Public Policy and Administration

 Ph.D.
 Mission Statement

-The Ph.D.
-Program in Public Administration has management and policy focus.
-Students are required to master a body of knowledge that centers on the public management aspects of urban problems, urban minorities, urban development and the analysis of social systems.
-The program is designed to prepare persons for careers in executive management, academia, research and other positions of public responsibility.
-The Ph.D.
-Program emphasizes the acquisition of a knowledge base in the discipline of Public Administration with an emphasis on policy making, planning, analysis, evaluation and program implementation.
-In addition to the urban concentration, students will select a concentration on program management, planning and/or environmental management, planning and policy.
+The Ph.D. program has an urban management focus as well as other areas of concentrations.
+Students are required to master a body of knowledge that centers around the public management aspects of urban problems; urban minorities; urban development (both past and present); and analysis of social systems.
+The program is designed to prepare persons for careers in executive management, teaching, research, and other positions of public and non-profit responsibility.
+Concomitantly, this degree program emphasizes the acquisition of a knowledge base in the discipline of public administration with an emphasis on policy making, planning, analysis, evaluation and program implementation.
+In addition to the urban concentration, students will select a concentration in program management, policy analysis and environmental management, planning, and policy.
 This degree is especially appropriate for persons in public, non-profit and “quasi-public” management settings.

 The Doctor of Philosophy in Public Administration degree is one which demands sound conceptual and analytical abilities.
 A solid educational foundation and substantial academic and professional achievements are among the criteria upon which applications for admissions are evaluated.
 Specific prerequisites for admission are submission of: